History of the Church

 The word Presbyterian comes from “presbuteros” the Greek word for “elder.”
 It refers to the system, in apostolic times, of choosing leaders from among the wisest members of the church.

 Most Presbyterians give credit to John Knox as the founder of the Presbyterian Church.
-Knox studied under John Calvin in Geneva, France and returned to his home in Scotland in 1559 where he established the Presbyterian faith.
+Knox studied under John Calvin in Geneva and returned to his home in Scotland in 1559 where he established the Presbyterian faith.
 Soon thereafter, Scottish settlers brought Presbyterianism to Northern Ireland, an important stepping stone on the trail leading to America.

 Westminster Presbyterian Church traces its roots to the first Protestant minister to preach on Texas soil.
 In 1836, Rev. Sumner Bacon organized a Presbyterian Sunday School in the Old Stone Fort.
 This School remained in existence until 1849.